bryantjandra/bryantjandra/README.md

 - **Final Year Computer Science + Statistics** Undergraduate at the National University of Singapore (NUS), **graduating in May 2026**.
 Recognized on the Dean’s List (Top 5% of cohort) for academic excellence.

-- I thrive in collaborative, entrepreneurial environments, where I can step outside my comfort zone, apply creative problem-solving, and build reliable, high-impact software that makes a difference.

 ## 🔭 I'm currently working as:

 - Software Engineer Intern @ TikTok!